aaronjamesyoung/ajy-digitalgarden/src/site/notes/How I track books and reading with Obsidian.md

 ```

 * This displays the cover at 80px wide
-* Title is a link to the book note
 * Assumes that your book notes are stored in a folder called "books"
 * Throughout these examples, double check your shelf names.